callmelazarus/leetcode-codewars-journey/README.md

 **Reflection:**
 **Lesson:**

+## Nov 22, 2022 - Tuesday

+**Today I worked on:**
+- longest common prefix
+**Reflection:**
+- Today, worked with Andrew this morning which was cool. got to see some nodejs.
+Unfortuantely, he told me later that his wife tested postive for covid.... he was ok, and I spent all my time with him, but I am just hoping I am ok...
+- dealing with just strange edge cases in longest common prefix. annoying..
+**Lesson:**

 ## Nov 21, 2022 - Monday

 **Today I worked on:**

 - best time to buy and sell stock

 **Reflection:**
 Leetcode is still very challenging, but understanding the solution is definitely more tolerable than coming up with the solution (captain obvious)

 **Lesson:**
 Sliding window can be dynamic, it saves on time complexity (O(n) vs O(n^2)).
 Sliding window, using the two pointers will help me compare two values within a list, to calc a max difference

 ## Nov 19, 2022 - Saturday